JetBrains/Qodana/topics/jenkins.md

 In this configuration, the `environment` block defines the `QODANA_TOKEN` variable to invoke the [project token](project-token.md) generated in Qodana Cloud and contained in the `qodana-token` [global credentials](%JenkinsCred%).
-The project token is required by the paid %product% [linters](pricing.md#pricing-linters-licenses), and is optional for using with the Community linters.
+The project token is required by the paid %instance% [linters](pricing.md#pricing-linters-licenses), and is optional for using with the Community linters.
 You can see these sections to learn how to generate the project token in Qodana Cloud:

 * The [](cloud-onboarding.md) section explains how to get the project token generated while first working with Qodana Cloud
-* The [](cloud-projects.xml#cloud-manage-projects) section explains how to create a project in the existing Qodana Cloud organization
+* The [](cloud-projects.topic#cloud-manage-projects) section explains how to create a project in the existing Qodana Cloud organization

-This configuration uses the `docker` agent to invoke %product% [Docker images](docker-images.md).
+This configuration uses the `docker` agent to invoke %instance% [Docker images](docker-images.md).
 Using the `WORKSPACE` variable, the `args` block mounts the local checkout directory to the project directory of a Docker image, and `image` specifies the Docker image invoked.

-The `stage` block calls %product%.
-Here, you can also specify the [options](docker-image-configuration.xml) you would like to configure %product% with like the [quality gate and baseline](#Quality+gate+and+baseline) features.
+The `stage` block calls %instance%.
+Here, you can also specify the [options](docker-image-configuration.topic) you would like to configure %instance% with like the [quality gate and baseline](#Quality+gate+and+baseline) features.

 ## Inspect specific branches

-Using the `when` block, you can tell %product% which branches of your project to inspect.
+Using the `when` block, you can tell %instance% which branches of your project to inspect.
 For example, this configuration lets you inspect only the `feature` branch.

 ```groovy